-4.13 All firms that have been set MREL above minimum capital requirements should measure eligible liability instruments intended to count towards MREL resources at their full accounting value (i.e. including accrued interest and fair value hedge adjustments if applicable).
-The Bank considers that consistency across firms in this
+4.13 All institutions that have been set external or internal MREL above minimum capital requirements should measure eligible liability instruments intended to count towards MREL resources at their full accounting value (i.e. including accrued interest and fair value hedge adjustments if applicable).
+The Bank considers that consistency across institutions in this regard is important, and that the full accounting value of the instrument best reflects the amount that would be available to absorb, and recapitalise for, potential losses in the event of write-down or conversion of an eligible liability instrument to equity.29